Surf, Shop, Save

 portableText image

 Since 2019, Australian households have saved almost $3,500 on average due to online channels.
 Just over a quarter of this (26 per cent) was due to the cost-efficiency effect of online channels, and the remaining 74 per cent was due to the competition effect.
-The largest cost savings was from expenditure on recreation and culture.
+The largest cost saving was from expenditure on recreation and culture.

 Read the full report here.